 If your vice is Macca’s, try making a few burgers at home rather.
 Try giving up those habits like drinking, smoking and even your daily coffee habit.
-Though this is easier said than its going to be worth it and, besides, not only are they bad for your health but they are bad for your budget.
+Its going to be worth it and, besides, not only are they bad for your health but they are bad for your budget.

 Calculate how much you spend on each habit per month, then times that by 12.
 The amount you spend on that bad habit might surprise you.
 Think about all the other things you could have spent your money on, or how you could use it in the future to send your kid to university or put towards a dream of your own.
 This could be enough motivation to get rid of that bad habit, or at least cut it back to an expense that is only occasional.

 Another strategy that might help you to curb these expensive habits is to replace your old habit with a new healthier habit.
 Why not go for a walk or a run?
 If you have a dog you could take it for a walk instead of indulging in your old expensive habit.
 Get your friends over for a potluck dinner to save a few dollars or try something that feeds your soul, instead, like some volunteer work or a meditation practice.
 The list is endless, but remember we’re trying to replace expensive habits with cheaper – or free – ones.

 Do workouts at home